Mo7amed-logic/selenium_swift/README.md

         for row in table_rows:
             print(row.text)

-class MyBrowser(ChromeBrowser):
+class MyBrowserManager(ChromeBrowserManager):
     """
-    MyBrowser is a custom browser class that extends ChromeBrowser.
+    MyBrowserManager is a custom BrowserManager class that extends ChromeBrowserManager.
     It contains methods to interact with the main page and handle navigation to new pages.
     """
     def __init__(self) -> None:
-        # Initialize ChromeBrowser with default Chrome options and services
+        # Initialize ChromeBrowserManager with default Chrome options and services
         super().__init__(ChromeOption(), ChromeService())

     async def tab_1(self):